Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 01

-Latin American time zones can support customer conversations, sales activity, live operations, and same-day handoffs with U.S. teams.
-The scorecard defines whether the role needs full U.S. hours, a smaller collaboration window, evening coverage, or asynchronous work; the exact schedule and start-date constraints are confirmed for every shortlisted candidate.
+Time zones across Latin America may make customer conversations, sales activity, live operations, and handoffs completed the same day with U.S. teams easier to coordinate.
+The scorecard defines whether the role needs full U.S. hours, a smaller collaboration window, evening coverage, or asynchronous work.
+First Hire then confirms the exact hours and start date constraints with each shortlisted professional.

 02

-Latin America is not one interchangeable labor market.
-Country, city, seniority, tool experience, industry exposure, language requirements, compensation, statutory considerations, and candidate supply affect where a search should focus.
-First Hire uses those constraints to shape the sourcing strategy instead of promising that every role is equally available everywhere.
+Latin America spans distinct professional and regulatory markets.
+Country, city, seniority, tool experience, industry exposure, language requirements, compensation, statutory considerations, and candidate availability all affect where a search should focus.
+First Hire uses those constraints to define a sourcing strategy for the right country and city.

 03

-The relevant question is whether someone can understand the work, explain decisions, write for the audience, listen carefully, and escalate risk with good judgment.
-We observe those behaviors in live and written role scenarios.
-Accent, nationality, and cultural familiarity are not substitutes for job evidence.
+We evaluate whether a professional understands the work, explains decisions clearly, writes for the intended audience, listens carefully, and escalates risk with sound judgment.
+Those behaviors are observed in live and written role scenarios.
+Accent, nationality, and cultural similarity are not evaluation criteria.

 04

-Compensation should reflect role scope, seniority, market, schedule, benefits, equipment, payment costs, and the stability expected from the relationship.
-A low headline salary is not a complete hiring budget.
-First Hire discusses market feedback during kickoff and flags when the approved scope and compensation are unlikely to attract the required evidence.
+Compensation should reflect role scope, seniority, market, agreed working hours, benefits, equipment, payment costs, and the stability expected from the relationship.
+A low advertised rate is not a complete hiring budget.
+First Hire discusses market feedback during kickoff and flags when the approved scope and compensation are unlikely to attract professionals with the required experience.

 05